What is Social Trading?

-Most social trading platforms stream live information generated by their network through “live feeds” - much like the feeds you’re used to seeing on Facebook.
+Most social trading platforms stream live information generated by their network through “live feeds” – much like the feeds you’re used to seeing on Facebook.
 However, some also borrow additional elements to bring you more concentrated information and even data analysis.
-For example, eToro, one of the more popular social trading platforms, collates the live trading data to create a “profile page” for each trader, that consists, among other things, of trading statistics that give a clearer picture of how successful each trader’s strategies really is.
+For example, eToro, one of the more popular social trading platforms, collates the live trading data to create a “profile page” for each trader, that consists, among other things, of trading statistics that give a clearer picture of how successful each trader’s strategies really are.

 Copy trading: taking social trading to the next level

 Combining online trading with aspects of social networks is all good but when asked what social trading all about, most people will answer: copy trading.
 You see, while live streaming information is a nice addition to any trader’s routine, copy trading is truly a game-changing way to invest in the markets.
 It’s a way to take practical advantage of other traders’ know how and use it to advance your own trading game.